-Mathew Ball is a BA Hons Animation student going into his final year.
-He hopes to go on to study a Master’s degree within his chosen field.
+Mathew Ball studied BA Hons Animation and hopes to go on to study a Master’s degree within his chosen field.

 Manchester is a diverse city, where anyone can fit into easily.
 As a person with autism and having an uneasy time settling into new places, it was comforting that I was close to home, and had that sense of experience of being more independent and accepted by others.